-The air cylinder of the HW100 is quite heavy, particularly when filled with air and can make the rifle unbalanced when shooting.
-The thumbhole stock does a good job of counteracting this, but this uneven balance along with the rifles high weight can make for a tiring shoot when out all day.
+The air cylinder of the HW100 is quite heavy, particularly when filled with air, and can make the rifle unbalanced when shooting.
+The thumbhole stock does a good job of counteracting this, but this uneven balance, along with the rifle’s high weight, can make for a tiring shoot when you’re out all day.

-Honourable mentions : The Kalibrgun Cricket is another bull-pup rifle that is from a less well known brand that is incredibly accurate and comes with 4 14 shot magazines.
-This rifle is not the best looking rifle ever made but is an impressive shooter for the price.
+The Kalibrgun Cricket, another bull-pup rifle from a less well-known brand, is incredibly accurate and comes with four 14-shot magazines.
+This rifle is not the best-looking rifle ever made, but is an impressive shooter for the price.

-The Hatsan AT44X is great for those looking to buy a PCP rifle of high quality whilst on a budget and is available for under 400 pounds.
-The inbuilt cylinder features a pressure gauge and the rifle also has an auto safety, features not often included with rifles of this price.
+The Hatsan AT44X is great for those looking to buy a PCP rifle of high quality whilst on a budget, and is available for under £400.
+The inbuilt cylinder features a pressure gauge, and the rifle also has an auto safety – features not often included with rifles of this price.

 Read more about Weihrauch air guns range

 So there you have it: the definitive list of the best airguns on the market.